Young0222/FUGCF/README.md

-This repository contains the official implementation of FUGCF.
+This repository contains the implementation of FUGCF.

 ## Installation
 To set up the environment for running FUGCF, follow these steps: